Screwball Spin Direction

 - Curveball Spin DirectionCurveball spin direction refers to the roughly vertical spin axis, tilted toward horizontal, that makes a fast-pitch curveball break sideways away from a same-handed hitter rather than up or down.

-- Spin AxisSpin axis is the imaginary line around which a pitched ball rotates, determining the direction of movement — a horizontal axis creates vertical break (rise/drop), a vertical axis creates horizontal break (curve/screwball).
+- Spin AxisSpin axis is the imaginary line around which a pitched ball rotates, determining the direction of movement.
+This means a horizontal axis creates vertical break (rise/drop), a vertical axis creates horizontal break (curve/screwball).

 Related guides & benchmarks